Grammar Translation Method

 - Literature also helps to enrich multiple potentials of the learners.

 - The leaners have to memorize a lot of vocabularies which help them to make different kinds of sentences.

-- Grammar Translation Method also helps students to improve the reading and writing proficiency of the targeted language.
+- GTM also helps students to improve the reading and writing proficiency of the targeted language.

 - The students get less opportunity to engage in several segments, unlike Communicative Language Teaching.

-- GTM mainly a teacher-centred method that’s why learners get less opportunity to interact with the teachers.
+- Grammar Translation Method mainly a teacher-centred method that’s why learners get less opportunity to interact with the teachers.

-- Students are not offered to produce their own sentences in the classroom.
+- The students are not offered to produce their own sentences in the classroom.

 - They get less opportunity to develop their speaking and listening skills.

 - In GTM accuracy is more emphasized then fluency.

 - The leaners can develop their reading and writing skills but fail to communicate with the real world.